mobie/mobie.github.io/tutorials/explore_a_project.md

 There are some extra MoBIE options available by right clicking in the BigDataViewer window.
 For example, making high quality screenshots, or logging the current position.

 <img width="600" alt="image" src="./tutorial_images/contextMenu.png">

+See [here](./more_features.md) for information about taking high quality screenshots and other features.